hpc/pavilion2/docs/tests/run.rst

 cmds (list)
 ^^^^^^^^^^^

-The list of commands to perform the build.
+The list of commands to perform when running the test.

--  Each string in the list is put into the build script as a separate line.
+-  Each string in the list is put into the run script as a separate line.
--  The return value of the last command in this list will be the return value of the build script.
+-  The return value of the last command in this list will be the return value of the run script.

-   -  The build script return value is one way to denote build success or failure.
+   -  The run script return value is one way to denote build success or failure.

 -  If your script failures don't cascade (a failed ``./configure``